Tzippykaplan/OurShopSite/README.md

-# MyShop
 # Project Overview
-    This project provides a complete user and product management system with features such as authentication, product listing, shopping cart, and order placement.
+    This project provides a user and product management system with features such as authentication, product listing, shopping cart, and order placement.
-    The backend exposes REST APIs with Swagger documentation and includes logging, error handling, caching, and validation mechanisms.
+    The backend exposes REST APIs with Swagger documentation and includes logging, error handling, some caching, and validation mechanisms.

 ## Features
 ### User Management